nvsrinivasy/money-transfer-app/README.md

 mvn exec:java

-Application will be starts on jetty server - localhost port 8585 (configurable in propertes file) and H2 in-memory database is initialized with sample user and account data.(note: Assuming we have account and user data in database and implemented transferfunds api to make it simple).
+Application will be starts on jetty server - localhost port 8585 (port and contextpath -configurable in propertes file) and H2 in-memory database is initialized with sample user and account data.(note: Assuming we have account and user data in database and implemented transferfunds api to make it simple).

 ## Money transfer API -
 1.transfer funds API